bbock/aws-lambda-dyndns/Readme.md

-# AWS Lambda function to use AWS Route 53 as dyndns provider
+# Amazon Lambda function to use AWS Route53 as DynDNS service

 The intended usage for this function is to provide a simple DDNS solution for your domain hosted on AWS Route 53.
 Just make your router / DDNS client call